LvmhZhD/LvmhZhD/README.md

-- 👋 Hi, I’m @LvmhZhD
+- 👋 Hi, I’m @Zachary
 - 👀 I’m interested in hardware acceleration
 - 🌱 I’m currently learning FPGA architecture
 - 💞️ I’m looking to collaborate on
-- 📫 contact me in lvzhd@shanghaitech.edu.cn
+- 📫 contact me in 35518879@qq.com

 <!---
-LvmhZhD/LvmhZhD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Zachary/Zachary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->